Application process exchange

 Review the Plan & Prepare section of this website.
 A well researched degree plan is an important part of the study abroad process.
 Carefully read the Arts OASIS Degree Planning website for important information about planning your degree.

 You are advised to complete an Arts OASIS Degree Planning Worksheet following the instructions in the Degree Planning Guide before submitting an application to study away to ensure that your plan meets your academic requirements.
-If you need help with this process, book a Degree Planning appointment with an Arts OASIS Advisor and make sure you meet with each of your departmental program advisor to carefully plan the courses needed for each program of study.
+If you need help with this process, book a Degree Planning appointment with an Arts OASIS Advisor and make sure you meet with each of your departmental program advisors to carefully plan the courses needed for each program of study.

 Keep in mind the degree requirements for the B.A degree when planning your study away: